cyprieng/cyprien.io/src/pages/about.md

 title: "About"
 ---

-Hey I'm Cyprien.
+Hey, I'm Cyprien.

-I'm a software engineer working in a small startup near Montpellier as a lead developer.
+I'm a software engineer working as a lead developer at a small startup near Montpellier.

-I'm mostly interested in backend developement, but here is a list of tech I use frequently :
+I'm mostly interested in backend development, but here is a list of tech I use frequently :

 - ![Swift logo](assets/images/icons/swift.svg) Swift
 - ![PHP logo](assets/images/icons/php.svg) PHP